AppFlowy-IO/AppFlowy-Cloud/doc/DEPLOYMENT.md

   from the internet.
 - Update `proxy_pass` in `nginx/nginx.conf` to point to the above ports.
 Then adapt this configuration for your existing Nginx configuration.

+### AppFlowy Web keeps redirecting to the desktop application after login.
+- Refer to the AppFlowy Web section in the deployment steps.
+Make sure that the necessary headers are present.